 - Backups of websites are now much faster (reduced cost of backup storage)

 Images are the next heaviest component on a web page after the video.
 According to HTTP Archive, graphics account for about 21% of the total weight of a webpage.

 Image optimization is something that any business website must undertake.
-Especially if they want to flourish online.
-We know that fast websites rank higher in SEO and have greater conversions.
+But, especially if they want to flourish online, we know that fast websites rank higher in SEO and have greater conversions.

 You may now be wondering how much of a difference image optimization may make.

 According to a Strangeloop study, a one-second delay in website load time can lose you: